Free concerts under way in Kent

 The inclement weather site is Kent Community House, 93 North Main St.

-The lineup will include The Regulators, whose repertoire consists of roots rock, country and Americana, July 18; The Carlson Family Band July 25; and Joint Chiefs Aug.
+The lineup will include The Carlson Family Band July 25 and Joint Chiefs Aug.
 1.

 Sponsors of the 2019 summer concert series are Club Getaway, High Watch Recovery Center, Kent Lions Club, Kent Mobil and Marvelwood School.